Team-Danger/FEC-Reviews-Component/README.md

-# Latitude
+# HomeAway
-**Latitude** is an open source web application vacation home reservation application.
+**HomeAway** is an open source web application vacation home reservation application.
 > **This particular service** is the reviews service that displays customer reviews on a particular listing through review previews and a modal

 ## Technologies